se-for-sci/se-for-sci.github.io/content/week2/pytest.md

     assert "hello" in captured.out
 ```

-Notice the argument - you never "call" tests, so pytest looks up fixtures by the
+Notice the argument, `capsys` - you never "call" tests, so pytest looks up
-name of the argument you are requesting and passes them in.
+fixtures by the name of the argument you are requesting and passes them in.

 The `capsys` fixture captures the system level text output.
 The `print` call is
 captured.
 Then we can call `.readouterr()` on the fixture and that gives us the